What is a Customer Profile Template?

-A customer persona is a detailed visual and written representation of the target early customer segment.
+A customer profile template is a detailed visual and written representation of the target early customer segment.
 When you are building a customer persona, you are creating a human being with actual problems, goals, and behaviors within specific environments.

-The customer persona is a useful tool in answering “Who is my customer?”
+The customer profile template is a useful tool in answering “Who is my customer?”
 The customer persona does so by acting as a consolidated repository of your assumptions, and newly acquired learnings about the customer.

 Grab a sheet of blank paper.

 Create four boxes by drawing horizontal and vertical lines across your paper.
 Write “Facts”, “Behaviors”, and “Needs & Goals” illustrated as below.